Tracking the future: The Future Markets cluster

 Where is electronics manufacturing going?
 What trends are shaping manufacturers and consumers?
 Visitors and exhibitors in productronica's Future Markets cluster gain insights because the world's leading trade fair has its own platform for particularly interesting innovations.
 Whether it's networked, organic or printed: Future Markets covers the entire spectrum of current trends in electronics production.
 Visitors learn about exciting topics such as autonomously networked microsystems, sensor and actuator networks or cyber-physical systems.
 Future-oriented developments will also be on display in the sector for manufacturing technologies for batteries and electrical energy storage.
 New materials, new manufacturing techniques and test systems are driving these developments further.
 The range of new developments that could be significant to many sectors in the future will be rounded out by exhibits on the topics of organic and printed electronics, photovoltaics and 3D printing and/or additive manufacturing.

-The future is just around the corner—that was also evident at productronica 2013: 115 exhibitors presented their ideas and took advantage of the opportunities to exchange, dialog and improve their market orientation.
-6,805 visitors gathered information about the latest capabilities and prospects and proved yet again: productronica is an integral part of all future advance developments and of shaping innovations in the electronics manufacturing sector in a sustainable manner.
+The future is just around the corner—that was also evident at productronica 2015: 98 exhibitors presented their ideas in the Future Markets sector and took advantage of the opportunities to exchange, dialog and improve their market orientation.
+9,297 visitors gathered information about the latest capabilities and prospects and proved yet again: productronica is an integral part of all future advance developments and of shaping innovations in the electronics manufacturing sector in a sustainable manner.

 - Highlight Day: Manufacturing industrial electronics